nielsgreniman/disGroupProject/README.md

     - schema_ins.sql
 Remember to correct the path in the last line in the file import_movie_from_sql.sql to point to the movie.csv file

+Change the information in the file __init__.py corresponding to the database name and password.

 # Run webapp
 Navigate into the quiz_app folder, then launch the program using python -m flask run